Assessment and Accreditation

 The College of Staten Island's School of Education is Recognized for National Excellence in Teacher Preparation

 The Education programs at the School of Education, College of Staten Island are fully accredited by the Council for the Accreditation of Educator Preparation (CAEP) in 2019.
-Our next CAEP Site Visit will be in Spring 2024.
+Our CAEP Site Visit was on April 1-3, 2024 and we are waiting for the final decision to be made for reaccreditation.

 • Adolescence English Education (undergraduate & graduate)